AnsariAbdullah/codewars-solution/codewars/8kyu/will_you_make_it/readme.md

 Function should return `true` if it is possible and `false` if not.

 ## Solution
 Multiply fuel left with milage and check if it is greater or equal than distance to pump.
-If yes return `true` else return `false`